[FDA Botanical Drug Guidance]

 As long as a botanical product demonstrates safety and efficacy during phase I, phase II, and phase III clinical trials, they are approved as prescription drugs on the US market.
 Two botanical drugs have been approved so far as prescription drugs on the US market:

 Veregen (sinecatechins), a topical drug for the treatment of genital and anal warts

 Fulyzaq (crofelemer), an oral drug for control and symptomatic relief of diarrhea in patients with HIV/AIDS on anti-retroviral therapy

 By the end of 2018, over 600 botanical drugs are in FDA IND drug development stages.

 [Botanical Drug Development Pathway]

-For cannabis-related products, sponsors often conduct "clinical trials" to show medical benefits, but their classification as diary supplement prohibits sponsors to label disease treatments.
-FDA encourage sponsors to develop products through the botanical drug development pathway for hemp products and for cannabis controlled products.
+For cannabis-related products, sponsors often conduct "clinical trials" to show medical benefits, but their classification as dietary supplement prohibits sponsors from labelling medical claims.
+FDA encourages sponsors to develop cannabis products through the botanical drug development pathway for hemp products and for controlled products.

 choosing known safe and effective herbal medicines reduces time and cost of drug discovery

 demonstrated safety significantly increases success rates from pre-clinical tests up to phase-IIa